Instructor Jobs at Loyola University Chicago with Visa Sponsorship

 Which visa types are commonly used for Instructor roles at Loyola University Chicago?

-Loyola University Chicago commonly sponsors H-1B visas for Instructor positions and also supports J-1 exchange visitor status for shorter teaching appointments.
+Loyola University Chicago commonly sponsors H-1B visas for Instructor positions and also supports J-1 visa exchange visitor status for shorter teaching appointments.
 F-1 OPT and F-1 CPT are available for eligible students transitioning into Instructor roles.
-TN status is an option for Canadian and Mexican nationals whose role qualifies under USMCA occupational categories.
+TN visa status is an option for Canadian and Mexican nationals whose role qualifies under USMCA occupational categories.
 For longer-term permanent residence, EB-2 and EB-3 pathways are available, though eligibility depends on the specific position.

 What qualifications are typically expected for Instructor positions at Loyola University Chicago?